Lehks/mercury/README.md

 ##### Inclusion Details

 DDFs will be included by simply merging the included DDF object into the main DDF object.
 This means, that all names (such as type definition names, database names, etc.) still need to be unique across both DDFs.
+The global meta will _not_ be merged, any meta definitions in an included DDF will be ignored.

 ## Usage